Scheduled MonumentsEnglandNorthampton Castle, remains of

 What is Northampton Castle, remains of?

-Northampton Castle is a Norman fortification established in the late eleventh century following the Conquest.
+Northampton Castle is a Norman castle founded in the late eleventh century, likely established shortly after the Norman Conquest as part of the systematic fortification of England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003176.

 Who is responsible for protecting Northampton Castle, remains of?